 "No the fire is still too high.
 Seriously, when is the last time you touched a pan?"

 "Leave me alone Mooney, that stew you made last night was barely any better."

 "Yes, I'm not a very good cook, I know that.
 But at least I know how to cook.
 LOOK!
 It's on fire again!"

 "Gahh!"
 There was a bit of banging and clattering and the sound of a plate or two cracking on the stone floor followed by a muttered 'reparo.'

 Mia cautiously pushed open the door to the kitchen and stepped inside.
-It was quite a few minutes before ether man noticed the girl behind them, mostly because they were both so busy as to make sure nothing more caught fire.
-Remus seemed to be trying to take over, but Sirius seemed overly obsessed with proving he could make, what ever it was he was trying to make.
-Mia looked at the plate sitting on the counter and realized as she saw the shriveled and blackened burned bread sitting next to the freshly cut strawberries that he was trying to make crepes.
+It was quite a few minutes before either man noticed the girl behind them, mostly because they were both so busy as to make sure nothing more caught fire.
+Remus seemed to be trying to take over, but Sirius seemed overly obsessed with proving he could make, whatever it was he was trying to make.
+Mia looked at the plate sitting on the counter and realized as she saw the shriveled and blackened burned bread sitting next to the freshly cut strawberries that he was trying to make pancakes.

 "No no no!
 Don't flip it yet!"

 "Mooney!
 LET ME DO IT!"

 Remus turned in frustration as if set on leaving Sirius to his chaos and spotted Mia trying hard not to laugh by the door.
 "Mia.
 Good morning."